INTO-CPS-Association/org.intocps.maestro.fmi/README.md

 *OR:* Push the branch, run it at build.overture.au and download the jar: http://overture.au.dk/artifactory/into-cps/org/into-cps/fmi/jnifmuapi/

+### To Use this library do the following:

+1. Download the latest SNAPSHOT jar of [`jnifmuapi`](http://overture.au.dk/artifactory/into-cps/org/into-cps/fmi/jnifmuapi/)
+1. Download the `fmi2.jar`
+1. Add both previous jars to your project.
+1. Extract the `lib` folder that is locate inside the jar obtained in step 1.
+Place that folder somewhere in your java library path, so that, for example, the entry `lib/Windows-amd64/fmuapi.dll` will be found in one of the folders in the java library path.
+1. Test the link by running `org.intocps.fmi.jnifmuapi.Factory.checkApi()`

 ### To set up a dev environment using eclipse.
 If your system variables are not detected in eclipse, then open it via the terminal.
 I.e. on MAC: `open /Applications/eclipse.app/contents/mac/eclipse` and **not**